2-vector bundles: Algebra bundles and lifting gerbes

 Another example is the treatment of spinor bundles on the loop space $LM$ of a string manifold $M$, which is carried out rigorously in a Fr\'echet setting in \cite{kristel2020smooth}.
 There, $P$ is the frame bundle of $LM$, which is a Fr\'echet principal bundle for the loop group $G=L\Spin(d)$, where $d=\dim (M)$.
 Let $V$ be a Hilbert space of \quot{spinors on the circle}, which is equipped with a real structure, and with a Lagrangian subspace $L \subset V$.
 The unitary group of $V$ has a famous subgroup, the restricted orthogonal group $\O_L(V)$ of unitary operators that commute with the real structure and fix the equivalence class of $L$.
 The restricted orthogonal group is a Banach Lie group, and there are Lie group homomorphisms

 We consider the Clifford C$^{*}$-algebra $A=\Cl(V)$ of Plymen-Robinson \cite{PR95}, on which $\O_L(V)$ acts by Bogoliubov automorphisms.
 Thus, the group $G=L\Spin(d)$ acts on $A$.
-Next we consider the Fock space $F=F_L$ associated to the Lagrangian subspace $L$, which is a $\Cl(V)$-module.
-The action of $G$ on $A$ has a canonical $F$-implementation, given by the universal central extension
+Next, we consider the Fock space $F=F_L$ associated to the Lagrangian subspace $L$, which is a $\Cl(V)$-module.
+The universal central extension

-and an action of $\widetilde{L\Spin}(d)$ on $F$ by unitary operators.
+acts $F$ by unitary operators, turning $F$ into a $\widetilde{L\Spin}(d)$-equivariant $\Cl(V)$-module.
 It satisfies condition \cref{eq:IntertwinerCondition}, which is in this case traditionally written as